 - 1 cup whole milk

-Remove the quiche from the oven and allow to rest for 10-15 minutes while you finish preparing your salad.
-Cut into wedges and serve alongside your salad.
+- Remove the quiche from the oven and allow to rest for 10-15 minutes.
+Cut quiche into wedges and serve alongside your favorite salad.